 As of October 2015, there were eight tigers on habitat.

-By the beginning of 2017, a fence installed in the tunnel in front of one set of windows to keep guests from being right up against the glass.
+By the beginning of 2017, a fence was installed in the tunnel in front of one set of windows to keep guests from being right up against the glass.
 That spring, the windows in the tunnel of Tiger Trail facing the river habitat were covered over with large decals with tiger facts.

 The park offered a new experience in Tiger Lodge on August 19, 2017.
-Painting on the Wild Side was advertised as a one-of-a-kind instructed canvas painting session, which included a meet and greet with an animal ambassador, a tiger talk by one of the park’s tiger experts couple with observing some tiger enrichment, and a one-hour painting session.
+Painting on the Wild Side was advertised as a one-of-a-kind instructed canvas painting session, which included a meet and greet with an animal ambassador, a tiger talk by one of the park’s tiger experts coupled with observing some tiger enrichment, and a one-hour painting session.
 The cost was $49.99 per person, with annual pass members receiving a $5 discount.
 A portion of the proceeds benefited the SeaWorld & Busch Gardens Conservation Fund.

 Another Painting on the Wild Side experience was held the following year at Tiger Lodge on December 1, 2018.
 This session was in celebration of International Cheetah Day and featured an up-close encounter with a cheetah, a one-hour cheetah themed painting session led by a local artist, and complimentary wine.